sourceduty/Grey_Law/README.md

 > National and international laws that contain intentional gaps or vague language that can be exploited and abused.
 #

 Grey law information is hidden and not presented upfront.
 These laws are intentionally written broadly to contain gaps or vague language that can be exploited and abused.
-Old grey haired lawyers inspired the "grey" terminology for these laws as they necitate an experienced lawyer.
+Old grey haired lawyers inspired the "grey" terminology for these laws as they necessitate an experienced lawyer.

 #
 ### Actors, Politicians and Public Figures